johnzanussi/johnzanussi.com/README.md

 ## Requirements

--   Uses technology I'm mostly familar with
+-   Uses technology I'm most familiar with
 -   Easy to maintain
 -   Easy to deploy
 -   Performant